kamil-oles/ajsp/README.md

 * Google Chrome 73 (Android)
 ## Features :star:
 * currency converter (PLN to one of 12 foreign currencies and vice versa)
-* tables with actual and historical exchange rates
+* tables with current and historical exchange rates
 * charts
 * responsiveness
 ## Inspiration :+1: